vijaidjearam/blog/_posts/2025-02-28-Copy-desired-profile-to-Default-Profile.md

 ```cmd
 defprof administrateur /q /noappx
 ```
-Use the /noappx switch to avoid installing Appxprovisioned apps.
-Not using the /noappx created "C:\Users\Default\AppData\Local\ForensiT" which has the configuration to deploy the appx apps after every new login which increases the boot time.
+Use the /noappx switch to avoid installing Appxprovisioned apps which increases the boot time.

+Not using the /noappx switch creates "C:\Users\Default\AppData\Local\ForensiT" which has the configuration to deploy the appx apps for every new user login.

 The chrome pinned extensions could not be automated via google chrome policy.

 To fix this issue, you could enable and pin the extension in a profile and copy the user profile "\appdata\local\Google" -> default profile "\appdata\local\Google"

 🔍 What is the ForensiT Folder?